Category Archives: 2006 Films

 An affluent American couple, Richard and Susan (Brad Pitt and Cate Blanchett), vacation in Morocco, happily enjoying a bus tour.

-When two local boys play with their father’s rifle and experiment by shooting at long-range, the American woman is shot, leading to a terrorist accusation while the couple desperately seeks medical attention in the middle of nowhere and in a foreign country.
+When two local boys play with their father’s rifle and experiment by shooting at long range, the American woman is shot, leading to a terrorist accusation.
+At the same time, the couple desperately seeks medical attention in the middle of nowhere and in a foreign country.

-In Japan, a wealthy businessman (and owner of the rifle), is investigated while his promiscuous teenage daughter (Rinko Kikuchi) seeks attention from young men.
+In Japan, a wealthy businessman (and owner of the rifle) is investigated while his promiscuous teenage daughter (Rinko Kikuchi) seeks attention from young men.

-The girl, deaf, is angry and depressed due to her mother’s recent suicide.
+The girl, who is deaf, is angry and depressed due to her mother’s recent suicide.

-As she flirts with a local detective, she slips him a mysterious note and implores him to read the note only after he leaves her father’s gorgeous high-rise apartment, leading to a mysterious revelation.
+As she flirts with a local detective, she slips him a mysterious note.
+She implores him to read the note only after he leaves her father’s gorgeous high-rise apartment, leading to a mysterious revelation.

 Finally, in southern California, Richard and Susan’s Mexican nanny, Amelia (Adriana Barraza), cares for the couple’s young children.
 Almost like a real family member, Amelia adores the kids (and they love her.)